Bassquake/FreeSynd/README.md

 - Esc to quit or go back (Some devices seems to ignore this, so needs fixing).
 - Right mouse key to shoot manually (Not working properly yet).
 - Don't use middle click on mouse buttons as Android uses it to minimise the app.

-# Android
-This will work on any Android device above version 7.0 (Nougat).
-Also works on Quest for extra large screen gameplay!!

-If you downloaded the apk and just want to get started without compiling, install the apk as normal, then copy the game files into the data folder.
-You'll need some file management program on your pc such as the [SDK Platform-Tools](https://developer.android.com/tools/releases/platform-tools).
-Android is a bit of a bugbear when it comes to files and its permissions!

-# Windows
-I like to use cmake-gui from [cmake](https://cmake.org/download/) to create the Visual Studios project files.
-In "Where is the source code?" point to the \source folder, in "Where to build the binaries" point to \platform\windows\x64 or x86, then hit Configure, when done, hit Generate.
-You can now open the solution file in Visual Studio.
-I use v2022.
-You might have to repoint the library and includes folders if it complains they're missing.
-All headers and library files are in the source folder under 'extern'.

-For Windows, same as Android, add the game files into a folder called 'data' and copy to the 'assets' folder, compile as normal and the final exe and the required sdl2 dlls and game files will be in the build/windows folder.
-Just run the exe and go!

-> [!IMPORTANT]
-> Make sure you know what your final device OS version and CPU is!
-For Android its usually arm64-v8a but some Android TVs are 32bit like mine was, so would be armeabi-v7a and has to be version 7.0 or above.
-For Windows the choice is x86 or x64, probably runs from XP upwards (not tested except Windows 10).

 # To do
 - Add support for using touchscreen to move around.